-The North Caldwell water system has levels of perfluorooctanoic acid (PFOA) above a drinking water standard.
+The North Caldwell water system had levels of perfluorooctanoic acid (PFOA) above a drinking water standard.

-North Caldwell Water Department is required, as a purchaser of water from Essex Fells, to provide notice that Essex Fells violated a New Jersey drinking water standard.
+North Caldwell Water Department is required, as a purchaser of water from Essex Fells, to provide notice that Essex Fells Water System incurred a one-year violation because their permanent treatment facility was not in operation by August 17, 2022, one year from the date of their initial PFOA Maximum Contaminant Level (MCL) Exceedance.

+As you know, Essex Fells water system previously violated a New Jersey drinking water standard for PFOA.
+The level of PFOA in the water being delivered to you is now within the New Jersey standard, but Essex Fells must take additional steps to remediate the original PFOA violation on a permanent basis at all of their treatment facilities.
 As our customers, you have a right to know what happened, what you should do, and what we have already done and are doing to correct this situation.